CelliesProjects/ESP32_VS1053_Stream/README.md

 A streaming library for esp32, esp32-wrover, esp32-s2 and esp32-s3 with a separate VS1053 codec chip.<br>
 This library plays mp3, ogg, aac, aac+ and <strike>flac</strike> files and streams and uses [ESP_VS1053_Library](https://github.com/baldram/ESP_VS1053_Library) to communicate with the decoder.

-This library plays http, https (insecure mode) and chunked audio files and streams.
+This library plays http, https (insecure mode) and chunked audio files and streams.<br>
-Also plays mp3 and ogg files from sdcard.
+Also plays mp3 and ogg files from sdcard or any mounted filesystem.

-Visit [eStreamPlayer32_VS1053 for PIO](https://github.com/CelliesProjects/eStreamplayer32-vs1053-pio) to see a [PlatformIO](https://platformio.org/platformio) project using this library.

 ## How to install and use